fkromer/python-tia/docs/guide.rst

                test_file2.py
        pytest.ini

-A *full-scope execution* (of all tests) shall be triggered whenever one of the files `pytest.ini`, `tests/conftest.py`, `tests/fixtures.py` or `tests/utils.py` has changed.
+A *full-scope execution* (of all tests) needs to be triggered whenever one of the files `pytest.ini`, `tests/conftest.py`, `tests/fixtures.py` or `tests/utils.py` has changed.

-A *partial-scope execution* (of the minimal possible subset of tests) shall be triggered whenever one of the files in the directories `tests/test_group1`, `tests/test_group2` or any corresponding production code files in the *impact map* have changed.
+A *partial-scope execution* (of the minimal possible subset of tests) is sufficient whenever one of the files in the directories `tests/test_group1`, `tests/test_group2` or any corresponding production code files in the *impact map* has changed.

-Trigger a full test execution pipeline for `pytest` in case

-* the config file `pytest.ini` or
-* the fixture definition files in ``

-change and trigger a partial execution pipeline in case

-*

-the corrsponding semantic mapping for the `pytest` pipline would be defined like follows:
+A suitable pipeline configuration which executes `pytest` for the given project structure could be defined with the following semantic mapping.

 .. code-block:: yaml